 - The expectations of this course are for you to put in at least 5+ hours of work/week outside of class, to complete this course successfully. - You are expected to treat the faculty and each other respectfully.
-I will treat you with respect and fairness. - You are expected to come to class on time, participate in class and stay the full class period (in our Zoom synchronous meetings). - Please mute yourself when faculty is lecturing during Zoom.
-Only unmute when asking a question. - Submitting assignments on time is expected of all students. - All assignments must be submitted using Blackboard.
-Emailed assignments will not be graded [unless Blackboard is down and is not working and the assignment is due that day/time; in which case please email the assignment to timestamp it]. - Students must verify that the correct assignment has been submitted by the due date.
-Blank copies and incorrect file format assignments turned in will automatically receive a zero grade. - No make-up for tests and/or late submission of assignments accepted (beyond the 4 day window with point deduction), except for documented mitigating circumstances.
+I will treat you with respect and fairness. - Due to this course being asynchronous, you are expected manage your time carefully to make sure you are up to date on materials that you must watch and review prior to an assignment or exam deadline. - Submitting assignments on time is expected of all students. - All assignments must be submitted using Blackboard. \Emailed assignments will not be graded [\unless Blackboard is down and is not working; and the assignment is due that day/time, in which case you must email the assignment to timestamp it as on time]. - Students must verify that the correct assignment has been submitted by the due date.
+Blank copies and incorrect file format assignments turned in will automatically receive a zero grade.
+Please double check your submission after submitting. - No make-up for tests and/or late submission of assignments accepted (beyond the 2-day window with point deduction), except for documented mitigating circumstances.
 Example of a mitigating circumstance is death in immediate family, or student's illness as verified by a physician. - I will let you know what my assignment expectations are prior to work being assigned, and you are expected to turn in assignments on the due date as specified by me. - I, in turn, will make sure to grade your assignment and give you feedback within 7 days of the due date. - Your grade is NOT based on how hard you work but based on how you have mastered the material.